Sesam stasjon: History

 The first episode aired on NRK on 4 February 1991.
 In the beginning, the plan was to produce 77 episodes all written by Eyvind Skeie.
 In 1992, Skeie left the production after finishing his contract of 77 episodes.
 At the same time, NRK told that they wanted to make another 250 episodes to run through 2006.

-However, the series would not survive that long.
-NRK decided that the resources used to produce Sesam stasjon could be used better elsewhere, so NRK decided to pay CTW to get out of the contract, that would end in 2001.
+Although NRK had written in a contract with CTW that they were going to produce the show until 2001, as well as retaining a right to show reruns the first five years following, they decided to opt out of the production deal in 1998 due to lowered ratings.
+NRK also decided that the resources used to produce Sesam stasjon could be used better elsewhere, so NRK paid CTW to get out of the contract.
+The cast opposed its cancellation, to no avail.

 The last scene was recorded on 28 April 1999, bringing the total to 198 episodes.
 However, Sesam stasjon stayed on the air in reruns until 2004.

-The exterior set was built around Lørenskog Train Station, that was provided from the Norwegian railroads (NSB).
-The station was built in 1901 by architect Paul Due.
-A tower was added to the building.
-The station was modified again in August 1991.
-This time, the inside of the station was changed and opened for the public, so that kids could walk around inside the station.
-There were also live appearances by the cast and walk-around characters.
-In 2003 it was decided to change the station back to the original look.

-NSB provided two modified train engines from 1940 of the type EL.10.
-(El10.2504 and El10.2508), these engines were used on the show.
-Two other and more powerful train engines (Di2.827 and DI2.839) were also painted with the Sesam stasjon colors.
-These trains were not used on the show but was used as passenger trains around Norway.
-The passenger cars were painted BFV1 cars, restored Donnerbüchse (Thunderbox) cars that had been abandoned in Norway by the German army after the second world war.
-There were also some open passenger cars that were used during the summers, these cars were made out of cargo cars also called Gs cars.
+Content

 Some of the episodes were like mini-series; the storyline would continue where the last episode left off.
 One of these longer stories was about how Alfa entered a contest to write a television show.
 She wrote about her life at Sesam stasjon, and she won the contest.
 The entire station was invited to NRK, so they could talk about the show.
 In a later episode, a TV crew from NRK arrived to shoot the TV show using actors to play Alfa and her friends.
 These "actors" were the walk-around suits, that were built for live appearances.